ukgamer/gmod-arcademachines/README.md

 If your marquee requires external images to be loaded before drawing, set the `LateUpdateMarquee` property to `true` on your game table and then call `CABINET:UpdateMarquee()` on the machine after your assets have loaded which will cause `DrawMarquee` to be called once more.

-The machine can also have custom artwork (templates available [here](https://github.com/ukgamer/gmod-arcademachines-model/tree/master/matsrc)) that can be drawn to using the `DrawCabinetArt` method.
-Once any assets you need have loaded and you are ready to draw the cabinet art, call `CABINET:UpdateCabinetArt()`.
+The machine can also have custom artwork (templates available [here](https://github.com/ukgamer/gmod-arcademachines-model/tree/master/matsrc)) that can be specified with the `CabinetArtURL` property on your game table.

-**The marquee and cabinet artwork can only be drawn once per game load as they are designed to be static for performance reasons.**
+**The marquee can only be drawn once per game load as it is designed to be static for performance reasons.**

 ### Helper libraries